bonaparte/bonaparte/components/index.md

 ### 1. Components are design agnostic
 This

-### 2. Functionality is purely defined by attributes on the tag
+### 2. Functionality is purely defined by custom attributes.